Ballistic capture

 Ballistic capture is a low energy method for a spacecraft to achieve an orbit around a distant planet or moon with no fuel required to go into orbit.
 In the ideal case, the transfer is ballistic (requiring zero Delta-v) after launch.
-In the traditional alternative to ballistic capture, spacecraft would use a Hohmann transfer orbit, which requires the spacecraft to burn fuel in order to slow down at the target.
+In the traditional alternative to ballistic capture, spacecraft would either use a Hohmann transfer orbit or Oberth effect, which requires the spacecraft to burn fuel in order to slow down at the target.
 A requirement for the spacecraft to carry fuel adds to its cost and complexity.

 To achieve ballistic capture the spacecraft is placed on a flight path ahead of the target's orbital path.
 The spacecraft then falls into the desired orbit, requiring only minor orbit corrections which may only need low power ion thrusters.

 The first paper on using ballistic capture for transfer designed for spacecraft was written in 1987.
 The mathematical theory that describes ballistic capture is called Weak Stability Boundary theory.

 Ballistic capture was first used by the Japanese spacecraft Hiten in 1991 as a method to get to the Moon.
 This was designed by Edward Belbruno and J. Miller.
 The ballistic capture transfer that performed this is an exterior ballistic capture transfer since it goes beyond the Earth-Moon distance.
 An interior ballistic capture transfer stays within the Earth-Moon distance.
 This was described in 1987 and was first used by the ESA SMART-1 spacecraft in 2004.